dimaslanjaka/static-blog-generator/source/_posts/2017/05/sticky-expandable-search-bar-on-top.md

 photos:
   - https://upload.wikimedia.org/wikipedia/commons/thumb/a/ac/No_image_available.svg/2048px-No_image_available.svg.png
 description: h2>How to create sticky search bar on top right pages using classie.js</h2><br />Today i will share implementation of codes from
+excerpt: h2>How to create sticky search bar on top right pages using classie.js</h2><br />Today i will share implementation of codes from
 ---